 What Are The Dos and Don’ts For First-Time Homebuyers?

-Before you go to the lender’s, make sure to have checked your credit report before they do.
-You’ll know where you stand at financially and if your credit rating needs improvement.
-If you notice any mistakes or slips that don’t go into your favor, you can report them and have them corrected before the lender sees them.
+Before you go to the lender, make sure to have checked your credit report before they do.
+You’ll know where you stand financially and if your credit rating needs improvement.
+If you notice any mistakes or slips that don’t go in your favour, you can report them and have them corrected before the lender sees them.

 ❌ Doubting That You’ll Qualify For A Mortgage